xpenatan/gdx-teavm/README.md

     maven { url "https://oss.sonatype.org/content/repositories/releases/" }
     maven { url "https://teavm.org/maven/repository/" }

-    // If there is an issue with teavm repository you can try using http maven {
+    // If there is a problem with the teavm repository, you can try using http maven {
         url = uri("http://teavm.org/maven/repository/")
         isAllowInsecureProtocol = true